jrussellfreelance/powershell-scripts/readme.md

 Screenshot:
 ![alt text](https://www.jesserussell.net/wp-content/uploads/2017/11/powershellhelp1.png)
 Powershell-Cmdlet-Explorer lists all installed modules, and by clicking on a module, you can see the cmdlets for that module.
+When you click on a cmdlet, you can see the help information for it.

 Screenshot:
 ![alt text](https://www.jesserussell.net/wp-content/uploads/2018/01/powershell-cmdlet-explorer2.png)